 There are multiple pathways for admission to the Urban Planning Programme.

-This procedure applies to candidates who have previously completed a degree in France.
+This procedure (FR) applies to candidates who have previously completed a degree in France.
 Applications are submitted online on the Sciences Po admissions website.

 This procedure applies to candidates who have not previously completed a degree in France.
 Applications are submitted online on the Sciences Po admissions platform.